SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 CumulusCI Flow
 ==============
 CumulusCI Flow is the branching model and process we use for development of our products at Salesforce.org.
-CumulusCI Flow is based on the Github Flow model with a few changes and additions.
+CumulusCI Flow is based on the GitHub Flow model with a few changes and additions.

-CumulusCI Flow is implemented in the default flows provided by CumulusCI, but the approach to working with a Github repository does not require the use of CumulusCI.
+CumulusCI Flow is implemented in the default flows provided by CumulusCI, but the approach to working with a GitHub repository does not require the use of CumulusCI.

 .. image:: images/salesforce-org-process.png
    :scale: 50 %